 Yes, Polestar is big on sustainability.

-“We have revisited materials and processes that go into making Polestar 2, introducing updates that reduce the climate impact and increase material traceability of this award-winning car, said Polestar’s chief executive, Thomas Ingenlath.
+“We have revisited materials and processes that go into making Polestar 2, introducing updates that reduce the climate impact and increase material traceability of this award-winning car," said Polestar chief executive Thomas Ingenlath.

 “These are important additions to how we can improve cars over their lifetime, not just with functionality and design updates but addressing sustainability and carbon footprint as well.”